Level 9, Medical Ward

 Where necessary the Hospitals’ team of Community Nurses will provide ongoing care for children at home.
 These Nurses will visit the children on the ward before they are discharged and then will continue to visit them at home for as long as required.
 Some children who live locally may be allowed to go out for a few hours between doses of medication.

-The entire nursing, surgical and medical team works collaboratively to ensure that the children of Sussex and Kent are afforded the highest quality of care so that they can recover and return home to their families as soon as possible.
+The entire nursing, surgical and medical team works collaboratively to ensure that the children of Sussex and beyond are afforded the highest quality of care so that they can recover and return home to their families as soon as possible.